zydeico/sunny/README.md

 ## Log

 * **19 Feb 2026** - Finalizing fine-tuning notebook as well as preparing example documents for comparison of fine-tuned model vs base model.
+Will have the following resources uploaded by end of today: fine-tuning notebook, comparisons for base vs fine-tuned model, conversion script for fine-tuned model -> MLX.

 * **18 Feb 2026** - Updated `writeup.md` to draft v3, starting to craft the narrative around Sunny and how it fits into the competition criteria.
     * Started cleaning up fine-tuning code for sharing.